My Chile Travel Guide logo

 Two locals welcomed us with kind smiles, and from there a wooden stairway led us down through the trees.
 Hibiscus flowers were everywhere, making it feel like a hidden garden.
 We dropped our bags at the lockers (already in swimwear underneath) and followed the path down to the pools.

-Parque Termal Botánico has its charm both in real life and online, their Instagram, Facebook, and TikTok give a taste of the atmosphere even before you arrive.
+Parque Termal Botánico in Pucón has its charm both in real life and online, their Instagram, Facebook, and TikTok give a taste of the atmosphere even before you arrive.

 My Parque Termal Botánico Review